Trump repeats unfounded election fraud claims in late-night posts flagged by Twitter

 Trump’s tweets, which included another false claim that he “won” the election, were quickly flagged by Twitter with disclaimers.

-The Trump campaign’s allegations that massive voter fraud tilted the election to Biden have repeatedly been tossed out of court, including in a stinging rebuke on Friday from a federal judge in Pennsylvania who rejected the campaign’s efforts to invalidate millions of votes there.
+The Trump campaign’s allegations that massive voter fraud tilted the election to Biden have repeatedly been tossed out of the courts, including in a stinging rebuke on Saturday from a federal judge in Pennsylvania who rejected the campaign’s efforts to invalidate millions of votes there.

 The president’s legal efforts suffered another blow on Sunday when two of his attorneys, Rudolph W. Giuliani and Jenna Ellis, suddenly distanced the campaign from a third high-profile lawyer, Sidney Powell, who had lobbed bizarre claims of a far-reaching communist conspiracy tied to late Venezuelan president Hugo Chávez.